 If an incident were to occur, it is vital for all involved to know steps going forward to mitigate risk and try to resolve the incident as quickly as possible.
 This should be an easy-to-read document that is always evolving and updated as threats change and include cyber liability policy information.
 All employees involved in the plan should be made aware of their role should there be an incident.

 Cyber Strategic Leader, Oswald Companies

-Lacy is the Cyber Strategic Leader and part of the Executive Risk Practice at Oswald Companies with over 10 years of experience in the insurance industry.
+Lacy is the cyber strategic leader and part of the Executive Risk Practice at Oswald Companies, with more than 10 years of experience in the insurance industry.
 Her focus at Oswald is on cyber and management liability and professional liability coverages.
 She integrates her product and market knowledge to find solutions for clients’ issues that arise daily.

 Lacy negotiates policy enhancements across all lines for Executive Risk including D&O, EPL, fiduciary liability,pProfessional liability, crime, kidnap and ransom, and cyber liability.
 Working closely with carriers to draft policy enhancements allows her to provide innovative solutions to local, national and international employers.
 Serving as a cyber liability specialist and resource at Oswald Companies, she frequently speaks and blogs about cyber liability topics.

 Lacy began her career as a professional liability wholesale broker.
 She was a member of Swett & Crawford’s National Cyber Liability team, where she drove inventive policy language and coverage recommendations.
 Prior to joining Oswald, Lacy was a client executive at a retail broker in Cincinnati focusing on private equity and their portfolio companies.